Standards & Quality of Service

 IMDA regularly reviews the QoS requirements to take into account industry and technology changes, as well as changes in consumer demand, to ensure that the requirements remain relevant.

 IMDA monitors the quality of infocomm services provided by service providers, such as basic telecoms, mobile, Internet access and fibre connection services.
 To find out how service providers are performing, we provide updated Quality of Service (QoS) reports here

-Note: IMDA has ceased the publication of QoS reports of paging and trunked radio services with effect from 1 January 2005; and Internet access services with effect from 1 September 2005.
+Note: IMDA has ceased the publication of QoS reports of paging and trunked radio services with effect from 1 January 2005; Internet access services with effect from 1 September 2005; and 2G services

 Security Product Assurance